Skip to main content

 CONFIG_LIS2DH_ODR_2=y

-The option CONFIG_SENSOR enables the use of the sensor libraries used to access various different sensors.
-This option is a dependency of the CONFIG_LIS2DH option.
+CONFIG_SENSOR enables the sensor subsystem.
+This is a dependency of the CONFIG_LIS2DH option.

-The full list of possible user-defined options can be found by searching "LIS2DH" at Zephyr's Kconfig Search.
+The full list of available options can be found by searching "LIS2DH" at Zephyr's Kconfig Search.

 Code explanation

-This sample contains 2 source files: accelerometer.c and main.c.
-The functionality of the sample is mainly contained in accelerometer.c.
+This sample contains two source files: accelerometer.c and main.c.
+The sensor logic is contained in accelerometer.c.

 accel = DEVICE_DT_GET(ACCEL_NODE);